Save the Humans

 King led the 1955 Montgomery citywide bus boycott following the arrest of Rosa Parks.
 The boycott lasted 382 days: during which time King’s home was attacked, he was arrested and abused.
 It was the beginning of years of radical demonstrations and confrontations.
 In 1957, King became one of the founding members of the Southern Christian Leadership Conference to seek civil rights reform, using the power and influence of the black churches.

-Inspired by actions of Gandhi, King went after change through non-violent but very visible public actions.
+Inspired by the actions of Gandhi, King went after change through non-violent but very visible public actions.
 He organized and attended mass meetings, non-violent demonstrations and protests, and lectured in support of civil rights across America.
 King earned national notoriety as the “leader” of the Civil Rights Movement in the United States.

 On August 28, 1963, King gave his famous “I Have a Dream speech” at a march in Washington that drew more than 200,000 people.
 African-Americans began standing up for their rights in civil actions across America – the public started to listen.
-Through his activism, King played a pivotal role in ending the legal segregation of African-American citizens in the South and other areas of the nation, starting the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
+Through his activism, King played a pivotal role in ending the legal segregation of African-American citizens in the South and other areas of the nation, starting with the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
 King received the Nobel Peace Prize in 1964, among several other honors.
 King began to expand his work to other cities in America until his assassination in 1968.

 It should be recognized that the revolution of the Civil Rights Movement was led by King – but was the result of the millions of people, of all colours, across America who stood up and refused to be ignored.